slittorin/home-assistant-setup/README.md

      # Purpose:
      # This script saves OS/HW statistics in files to be read by Home Assistant.
-     # Script takes 14 minuts and 55 seconds to run.
+     # Script takes 15 minutes to run.
      # Put in cron to be run every 15 minutes.
      #
      # Requires sysstat to be installed.